-It is a common fear of victims after an accident scene to have the fear that your insurance coverage rates might go up.
-They are not unjustified in believing that since it is a common practice in other states for insurance companies to increase your premiums in the event of an accident.
+It is common for accident victims to fear that their insurance coverage rates might increase.
+They are not unjustified in believing that.
+It is a common practice in some states for an auto insurer to increase your auto insurance premium in the event of an accident.

-Even more so when California is one of the places with the highest car insurance costs in the country, having a hike in your coverage costs can put a heavy dent in your finances.
+Even more so, when California is one of the places with the highest automobile insurance costs in the country, having a hike in your coverage costs can put a heavy dent in your finances.

-While there’s a common myth that just filling a bodily injury or car accident claim with your contact information will make your insurance carriers hike up your rate.
-This is totally false and is just perpetuated by insurance adjusters and insurance companies to take advantage of your suffering.
+While there is a common myth that just filling a bodily injury or car accident claim with your contact information will make your insurance provider hike up your rate.
+This is false and is perpetuated by insurance adjusters and insurance companies to take advantage of your suffering.

-There are laws and provisions that protect the consumers in the Golden State against insurance rates hikes.
+There are laws and provisions that protect the consumers in California against insurance rates hikes.

-Our team of personal injury attorneys will help you understand the laws and regulations behind insurance rate increases in California and how they work so you can rest easy that your wallet will be protected after an accident.
+Our team of personal injury attorneys will help you understand the laws and regulations behind your insurance policy and rate increases in California and how they work.
+So you can rest easy knowing that you are protected and begin your recovery process.

-Under certain provisions of the California insurance Code 1861.02 auto insurance rates for policyholders are determined by the following:
+Under the Good Driver Discount provisions of the California insurance Code 1861.02, auto insurance rates for policyholders are determined by the following: